This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Follow up with your child's pediatrician or neurologist as directed:

 Your child may need to come in for regular tests of his or her brain function.
-If your child is taking warfarin, he or she will need to come in for regular blood tests.
-These tests help make sure your child is taking the right amount of warfarin.
 Write down your questions so you remember to ask them during your visits.

 Take your child to rehabilitation (rehab) if directed:

 Make your home safe for your child: